BolZer/ts-const-enum/README.md

 This tool will transform PHP Scalar-Constants - which are public - to Typescript Constants and generates Typescript Enums from PHP Makeshift-Enums.
 This is useful if you want to reference a value in a condition.
 You can easily import the generated constants.
 This has many advantages over just stating the value.
 If the value of the constant changes, your code won't break easily.
-If you change the name of a php constant the tyepscript won't compile unless you changed all occurrences of the old constant name.
+If you change the name of a php constant the tyepscript code won't compile unless you changed all occurrences of the old constant name.

 This is especially useful if you use alot of JS/TS-Frameworks and do conditionally rendering in regards to